aehrc/cvt2distilgpt2/README.md

 #### CheXbert for the CE metrics:

-Download the CHeXbert checkpoint from https://github.com/stanfordmlgroup/CheXbert for the CE metrics.
+Download the CheXbert checkpoint from https://github.com/stanfordmlgroup/CheXbert for the CE metrics.

 Place the checkpoint at `checkpoints/stanford/chexbert/chexbert.pth`.